LuzianU/OsuMusicPreviewGenerator/README.md

 If that does not work you probably don't hava java installed.
 You can download it [here](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot).
 When running the installer make sure to also select the option `Set JAVA_HOME variable`.

+# Troubleshooting
+> # Generating from maps with cjk/unicode characters in their path isn't working or makes the generation process stuck
+  - This is most likely caused by your system not using UTF-8 or CodePage 65001
+  - Press `Win + R` and enter `intl.cpl`.
+Click on `Change system locale` and then tick the `Beta: Use Unicode UTF-8 for worldwide language support` checkbox.
+Restart your PC
+  - If the above doesn't work let me know

 # Generating the music preview maps
 - Select your osu! songs folder as input.
 The program will recursivly check every subfolder for your .osu beatmaps
 - Select an empty folder as output, preferably on your fastest drive